Last updated: 4 October 2022

 Throughout Chromium, many features are designed respect an individual policy-pushed list of sites to control their behavior.
 If you were forward-thinking enough to structure your intranet such that your hostnames are of the form:

-Unfortunately, while wildcards are supported, there’s presently no way (as far as I can tell) to express the concept of “any dotless hostname.”
+Unfortunately, while wildcards are supported, there’s presently no way to express the concept of “any dotless hostname.”

 - Internet Explorer and Legacy Edge use a system of five Zones and 88+ URLActions to make security decisions for web content, based on the host of a target site.

-- Chromium (New Edge, Chrome) uses a system of Site Lists and permission checks to make security decisions for web content, based on the host of a target site.
+- Chromium (New Edge, Chrome) uses a system of Site Lists and permission checks to make security decisions for web content, based on the hostname of a target site.

 There does not exist an exact mapping between these two systems, which exist for similar reasons but implemented using very different mechanisms.

 In general, users should expect to be able to use the new Edge without configuring anything; many of the URLActions that were exposed by IE/Spartan have no logical equivalent in modern browsers.